Astahlke/Diorhabda_Annotation/README.md

 ```

-### starting off with carinulata which has the first best assembly yet
+### starting off with carinulata which has the best assembly yet

 ```
 outdir=$projhome/carinulata/